Nerart0/LSWBRestoration/README.md

 **Requirements:**
 - Python 3
 - Git (you don't need git if you getting repository from this site)
-- WebSockify (optional if you hosting online multiplayer)
+- Websockify (optional if you hosting multiplayer version)

 ## How to Run Offline Server